Martens Clause: Clause

-The clause did not appear in the Geneva Conventions of 1949, but was it included in the additional protocols of 1977.
+The clause did not appear in any of the Geneva Conventions of 1949, but it would be included in the additional protocols of 1977.
 It is in article 1 paragraph 2 of Protocol I (which covers international conflicts), and the fourth paragraph of the preamble to Protocol II (which covers non-international conflicts).
 The wording in both is identical but slightly modified from the version used in the Hague Convention of 1907: